Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Main results

 \section{Main results}

-{ In this section we present our main theoretical results which are concerned with DWP as introduced in the previous section.
-Our results show that a LSSFind (Algorithm \ref{Algo:1}), which is based on DWP, consistently recovers signed interactions under an LSS model.
-Before we state our main results in full detail, we want to illustrate it with a simple example. }
+In this section we present our main theoretical results which are concerned with DWP as introduced in the previous section.
+Our results show that LSSFind (Algorithm \ref{Algo:1}), which is based on DWP at an appropriate level $\epsilon$ described in Theorem \ref{Theo:mainResult_final}, consistently recovers signed interactions under an LSS model.
+Before we state our main results in full detail, we want to illustrate it with a simple example.

 \textbf{Illustrative example:} Assume that $p = 2$ and there are just two features $X_1$ and $X_2$.
-Assume there is a single interaction $J = 1$ and the regression function is \eqref{eq:response_simple_example} is given by
+Assume there is a single interaction $J = 1$ and the regression function is given by